compiledkernel-idk/LinusWare-executor/README.md

 ## Requirements

-- Linux (tested on Fedora, should work on Ubuntu/Debian)
+- Linux (tested on Arch Linux, should work on Ubuntu/Debian)
 - GTK4 and GtkSourceView 5
 - Sober (Flatpak Roblox client)